casouri/collab-mode/collab_mode/src/README.md

 as well make it fully centralized for simpler design and better performance.

-# Connection and RPC
+# Connection among servers

-We use webrtc data channels to establish p2p connections.
-It needs a public signaling server, which is implemented in [crate::signaling::server] The collab server (“host”) registers with a UUID on the signaling server, and collab client can connect to the server by querying the signaling server.
+We use webrtc to establish p2p connections (or rather, parts of webrtc).
+It needs a public signaling server, which is implemented in [crate::signaling::server].
+A collab server (“host”) registers with an id on the signaling server, and other hosts can connect to it by querying the signaling server.

-For RPC, we implement a simple RPC ([crate::webrpc]) on top of webrtc data channel.
+Authenticate using public keys.
+Signaling server reserves an id-key mapping for a host as long as the server maintains a connection to it, but doesn’t persist the mapping on disk/db (for easier maintenance).
+But each host will store each other’s public key and verify it against the id.
+For the first connection, hosts need to enable accept-all mode, but once the connection is made and public key stored, they can go back to trusted-only mode.
+Users can also add id-key mapping manually for max safety.

+Editor plugin can auto-generate long and memorable id for users, like `acelice-<three>-<random>-<words>`.

 # Communicating with editor

-[crate::jsonrpc] provides a jsonrpc server that faces the editor.
-The jsonrpc server creates a [crate::collab_doc::Doc] upon editor request, by either sharing to the local server or connecting to a remote server, and delgates editor requests to [crate::collab_doc::Doc].
+[crate::editor_receptor] provides a jsonrpc server that faces the editor.

+# Message processing

+The server ([crate::server]) runs a sync main loop and reads messages from three channels: one from editor, one from webchannel (remote hosts), one from signaling servers.
+For async operations, we basically use message to carry the context. and use message as continuation.
+For example, server receive editor message, process it (sync), send a message to remote host; remote host returns a message, server reads and process it (sync) and sends a message back to editor.
+Compare this to the opposite approach where server receives a editor message, spawns a thread to handle it, send a message to remote host and await on a response, then sending a message back to editor.

 # OT control algorithm